nlarusstone/corels-test/paper/feedback.md

 I printed in black and white and some of the differences in the figures can be hard to see (I don't know if this is a case we care about).

 *I do care!
 Which ones have issues?*

+Mainly in Fig. 3 (acc vs sparsity) the different techniques blend together because the shapes can be hard to distinguish.
+Also in Fig 5. the queue composition is really hard to tell apart because they're just different shades of gray.